sourcegraph/about/content/blogposts/2023/opencodegraph.md

 <br/>

 All this contextual info about code is obviously helpful for humans, but it will also help code AI tools such as [Cody](https://cody.dev) that will eventually consume this information ([sneak preview](https://opencodegraph.org/docs/clients/cody/)).
-After all, a code AI tool probably needs to see the error logs (not just the code) to fix the damn bug, too.
+After all, a code AI tool probably needs to see the docs, metrics, and logs (not just the code) to fix the damn bug, just like a human would.

-Get started at [opencodegraph.org](https://opencodegraph.org), see the code in [sourcegraph/opencodegraph](https://github.com/sourcegraph/opencodegraph) (Apache 2.0), and join #opencodegraph in the [Sourcegraph Discord](https://about.sourcegraph.com/community) to chat.
+Get started at [opencodegraph.org](https://opencodegraph.org), see the code in [sourcegraph/opencodegraph](https://github.com/sourcegraph/opencodegraph) (Apache 2.0), [follow @sqs](https://twitter.com/sqs) for updates, and join #opencodegraph in the [Sourcegraph Discord](https://about.sourcegraph.com/community) to chat.
 We’ll be hacking on it over the holidays, adding support for a lot more context providers and clients.
 (And if this OpenCodeGraph experiment goes as we hope, it’ll make Sourcegraph Code Search and Cody better in the future.)